 - 2 tablespoons Nutritional Yeast

-- Now add the rosemary, fennel, poultry seasoning and flour to the pan with the remaining mushrooms and onions and stir together (it will be crumbly don’t worry) Now add in the water and the rest of ingredients to pan ( except mushrooms & onions you set aside earlier).
+- Now add the rosemary, fennel, poultry seasoning and flour to the pan with the remaining mushrooms and onions and stir together.
+Stir in the broth and the rest of ingredients to pan ( except mushrooms & onions you set aside earlier).
 Whisk until all the flour is incorporated.

 - Bring to a boil, reduce to a good simmer and cook uncovered for 3-5 minutes until gravy has thickened and flour has cooked out.